PromptQuorumPromptQuorum

 Error 5: "Model Not Found" Error

-This error means the model name in your command does not match any downloaded model.
+"Model not found" means the model name in your command does not match any downloaded model.
+Model names in Ollama are case-sensitive and include version tags.

 bash